grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

 #### Research

-Proving that, occasionally, advertising is worth something, we spy a birding boat trip around the River Stour that happens to sail near Mum's birthday.
+Proving that, occasionally, advertising is worth something, in Birdwatch's ad section we spy a birding boat trip around the River Stour that just happens to sail near Mum's birthday.
 This ties in nicely with our general plan to visit more of the coast to see which bits we like.

-The ship sails from Harwich on the Sunday.
+[The ship](https://www.sbvictor.co.uk/) sails from Harwich on the Sunday.
 This is inaccessible enough that we should make a weekend of it; heck, let's take a Friday off while we're at it.

 Where else to go though?
 Well, on the way, we could perhaps visit Abberton Reservoir, the RSPB's Old Hall Marshes, or maybe Essex Wildlife Trust's